-So what are the backstreet art galleries?
-All it takes is a wander through the Realejo area near the Alhambra and it’s hard not to stumble across graffiti.
-This isn’t just any graffiti though, it’s the graffiti of Granada at it’s finest.
+But all it takes is a wander through the Realejo area near the Alhambra, and it’s hard not to stumble across graffiti.
+This isn’t just any street art though, it’s the graffiti of Granada at its finest.

 Who is Granada’s Street Artist?

-Head back down to Plaza Joe Strummer and up Calle Vistillas de los Ángeles, you’ll know it’s the right place because of the graffiti on the right hand side of the street.
+Head back down to Plaza Joe Strummer and then up Calle Vistillas de los Ángeles, you’ll know it’s the right place because of the graffiti on the righthand side of the street.

-There’s much more hidden around this area so keep hunting, or drop me a message and let me know specifics if you find anything great!
+There’s much more hidden around this area, and it’s always changing, so keep hunting, or drop me a message and let me know specifics if you find anything great!

 Is graffiti in Granada a good thing?